DCFApixels/KeyTea/README.md

 At the top of the screen, a list of resources is displayed.
 To retrieve a password, select the desired resource from the list.

-The resource list is editable.
-The button at the bottom of the list with a plus icon adds a new entry, the gear icon button opens the screen for editing resource information for the password, and the adjacent recycle bin icon button removes the resource from the list.
+The resource list can be edited.
+The plus button at the bottom adds a new entry, the gear button opens the resource editing screen, and the adjacent trash button removes the resource from the list.

 ![image](https://github.com/user-attachments/assets/58f01be4-b28a-4f08-9099-e9327588093f)

-After selecting a resource, the generated password for this resource will appear in the "password" field at the bottom.
-To the right of the field is the button to copy the password to the clipboard.
-Further right is the button to show the password, which is hidden by default.
+After selecting a resource, its generated password appears in the "password" field at the bottom.
+The button to the right copies the password to the clipboard, while the next button reveals the password, which is hidden by default.

 ![image](https://github.com/user-attachments/assets/08958b72-9549-4fdb-b105-482b9807af13)